 Moph Participates In World Immunization Week

-Doha, Qatar: The Ministry of Public Health reaffirmed its pivotal role of vaccination in protecting public health and preventing disease as it participates in marking World Immunization Week from April 24 - 30 2026.
+Doha: The Ministry of Public Health (MoPH) is participating in marking World Immunization Week, from April 24 to 30, reaffirming the pivotal role of vaccination in protecting public health and preventing disease.

 National awareness campaigns will also be launched to raise community awareness of the importance of vaccination and its vital role in preventing serious communicable diseases.

-In line with WHO policies and guidance, the Ministry's Department of Health Protection and Communicable Disease Control has developed a package of awareness activities emphasising the importance of vaccination across all age groups.
+In line with WHO policies and guidance, the Ministry's Department of Health Protection and Communicable Disease Control has developed a package of awareness activities emphasizing the importance of vaccination across all age groups.

 These activities highlight the need for parents to ensure that children complete all scheduled doses on time, while also stressing the importance of adults receiving the recommended vaccines appropriate to each stage of life.

+comprehensive healthcare system, which is based on a proactive preventive approach and strengthening immunity through vaccination.

-It is noteworthy that the 73rd World Health Assembly in 2020 endorsed the Immunisation Agenda 2030.
-This vision, developed by the World Health Organization and its immunisation partners, calls for expanding the benefits of vaccination across all stages of life and making it a strategic priority for the new decade.
+The 73rd World Health Assembly in 2020 endorsed the Immunization Agenda 2030.
+This vision, developed by the World Health Organization and its immunization partners, calls for expanding the benefits of vaccination across all stages of life and making it a strategic priority for the new decade.

 Legal Disclaimer: